meetrajesh/letterpress/README.md

    config file which you can view here: https://github.com/meetrajesh/letterpress/blob/master/.htaccess

-1. Import the MySQL database locally
+1. Import the MySQL database locally (I've assumed you have a blank user with a blank password that has near-root privileges):

    <pre>
    $ mysqladmin create letterpress